AKROGIS/AnimalMovement/Documentation/Installation Instructions.rst

 The database relies on a OS account to run some external processes.
-In particular, the Telonics Data Converters are required to convert the Argos emails (and webservice downloads) into csv-like files that can be processed by the database.
+In particular, the Telonics Data Converters are required to convert the Argos emails (and web service downloads) into csv-like files that can be processed by the database.
 An OS Account can also query the Argos Web Server at regularly scheduled intervals to check for new data.